py-pdf/pypdf/docs/dev/pypdf-writing.md

    circularly referenced objects to an external reference map, so that self-page-referencing trees can reference the correct new object location, rather than copying in a new copy of the page object.
-2. `_write_pdf_structure`: In this step, the PDF header and objects are written to the output stream.
+2. **Write the File Header and Body** with `_write_pdf_structure`: In this step, the PDF header and objects are written to the output stream.
 This includes the PDF version (e.g., %PDF-1.7) and the objects that make up the content of the PDF, such as pages, annotations, and form fields.
 The locations (byte offsets) of these objects are stored for later use in generating the xref table.
-3. `_write_xref_table`: Using the stored object locations, this step generates and writes the cross-reference table (xref table) to the output stream.
-The xref table contains the byte offsets for each object in the PDF file, allowing for quick random access to objects when reading the PDF.
+3. **Write the Cross-Reference Table** with `_write_xref_table`: Using the stored object locations, this step generates and writes the cross-reference table (xref table) to the output stream.
+The cross-reference table contains the byte offsets for each object in the PDF file, allowing for quick random access to objects when reading the PDF.
-4. `_write_trailer`: The trailer is written to the output stream in this step.
+4. **Write the File Trailer** with `_write_trailer`: The trailer is written to the output stream in this step.
 The trailer contains essential information, such as the number of objects in the PDF, the location of the root object (Catalog), and the Info object containing metadata.
 The trailer also specifies the location of the xref table.

 ## How others do it